A Guide to Choosing the Right SSL for Your SaaS Platform

 - Pros: Provides a higher level of trust than DV SSL.

-- Cons: Takes longer to issue due to additional verification steps.
+- Cons: Takes longer to issue due to the validation process.

 3. Extended Validation (EV) SSL

-- What it does: Provides the highest level of validation by verifying your business’s legal and physical existence.
+- What It Does: Provides the highest level of validation by verifying the organization’s identity, legal status, and physical location.

-- Best for: Large SaaS platforms or those handling highly sensitive data, such as financial or healthcare information.
+- Best For: SaaS platforms that handle sensitive data, such as financial or healthcare information.

 - Cons: More expensive and time-consuming to obtain.